open-telemetry/opentelemetry-collector-contrib/receiver/sqlqueryreceiver/README.md

 Avoid queries that produce any NULL values.
 If a query produces a NULL value, a warning will be logged.
 Furthermore, if a configuration references the column that produces a NULL value, an additional error will be logged.
-However, in either case, the recevier will continue to operate.
+However, in either case, the receiver will continue to operate.

 #### Oracle DB Driver Example